 - short-term financial emergencies

 Unfortunately, The Charity Trustees will not normally support applications to support long-term costs such as those for residential or nursing care.
-However, the Benevolent Fund will occasionally award grants that fall outside the priorities stated in the Benevolent Fund Policy, provided that they are satisfied that the grant will further the Objects and is an appropriate use of charity funds.
+However, the Benevolent Fund will occasionally award grants that fall outside the priorities stated in the Benevolent Fund Grant Making Policy, provided that they are satisfied that the grant will further the Objects and is an appropriate use of charity funds.

 How to apply for funding

 The Benevolent Fund provides financial assistance to League members, or nurses who trained at Barts before September 1993, as well as nurses who have worked at Barts hospital for a year.
 There is no requirement to be a member.
 You can be working or retired and can contact the Benevolent Fund via email or post.

 For more information please contact the Benevolent Fund Secretary in strictest confidence.